wmde/wikidata-wikibase-team/process/campsite.md

 <ProcessTable
   :what="[
-    'A weekly 45 minuite meeting to polish tech backlog tickets about to head to Campsite Dtorytime.', ]"
+    'A weekly 45 minuite meeting to polish tech backlog tickets about to head to Campsite Storytime.', ]"
   :why="[
     'Specify possible missing details in the tickets to be presented in the Campsite Storytime',